ShaymaaSaied/Customer-Address-Custom-Attributes/README.md

 - Add custom attributes to customer address
 - Save custom address attributes to customer quote
 - Save this attributes to order
-- Edit this when edit order address on backend
+- Edit this attributes when edit order address on backend

 ## Installation